 Risk Description NHH Customer Retailer Wholesaler MOSL Potential changes to existing processes to send, receive and Changes to processes process the data Potential cost to system changes to enable to send, receive and Changes to systems process the data With the potential reduction of settlement timetable (18mth) will create a hybrid of visual and AMI settlement runs which could Hybrid Settlement processes increase the overall complexity CMOS functionality will only accept 1 meter read per second.
 It is Volume of Meter Reads expected that there will be approximatly 151k by 2030 (Anglian, accepted in CMOS Thames, Yorkshire).
-Therefore could take upto 48 hours to load these reads.
+Therefore could take upto 48 hours to load · these reads.
 Code changes are not If the identified code changes are not approved the interim solution approved would stay in place CMOS has been designed to support a meter reading profile that is Wholesalers not distributing largely flat across the month.
-If wholesalers submit bulk readings reads evenly at the end of the month, then this would create performance issues Wholesalers and retailers If wholesalers and retailers submit readings for the same meters, submitting reads for the then it is likely that some will be some conflicts that will cause same meters readings to be rejected Changes to retailer systems It is likely that retailers will need changes to their systems and and processes result in a processes to support wholesaler readings.
-Where retailers are not delayed rollout in control of the product development lifecycle, there may be delayed follout implementation delays Whilst smart meter readings are generally much more accurate Incorrect meter readings than visual readings, there are still scenarios where readings are leading to Unplanned incorrect or data quality in CMOS is poor.
-This would lead to settlement runs Unplanned Settlement Runs for which it is unclear who would be responsible for the costs incurred Customers don't get billed Some retailers may struggle to automate the changes to their accurately processes and customers may not necessarily benefit from AMI readings Changes to CMOS to support smart meter readings and a reduction CGI resource availability in the settlement window will require a significant level of skilled corresource availability and knowledgeable resource within the CMOS development and testing team that may not be available.
-Knock on impacts to other Other services delivered by MOSL will need to change to support Market Operator services not wholesaler readings including Market Performance, where changes being clearly understood would be required to the calculation engines to ensure retailers are not incorrectly charged Resource availability within Resources within MOSL are not available to make changes to MOSL ancillary systems like MPS leading to delays in the rollout of smart meter readings across the market
+If wholesalers submit bulk readings reads evenly at the end of the month, then this would create performance issues Wholesalers and retailers If wholesalers and retailers submit readings for the same meters, submitting reads for the then it is likely that some will be some conflicts that will cause same meters readings to be rejected Character and illamount and It is likely that retailers will need changes to their systems and Changes to retailer systems processes to support wholesaler readings.
+Where retailers are not and processes result in a in control of the product development lifecycle, there may be delayed rollout implementation delays Whilst smart meter readings are generally much more accurate Incorrect meter readings than visual readings, there are still scenarios where readings are leading to Unplanned incorrect or data quality in CMOS is poor.
+This would lead to settlement runs Unplanned Settlement Runs for which it is unclear who would be responsible for the costs incurred Customers don't get billed Some retailers may struggle to automate the changes to their - J processes and customers may not necessarily benefit from AMI accurately readings Changes to CMOS to support smart meter readings and a reduction CCI reserves availability in the settlement window will require a significant level of skilled CGI resource availability and knowledgeable resource within the CMOS development and testing team that may not be available.
+Knock on impacts to other Other services delivered by MOSL will need to change to support Market Operator services not wholesaler readings including Market Performance, where changes being clearly understood would be required to the calculation engines to ensure retailers are being clearly understood not incorrectly charged Resource availability within Resources within MOSL are not available to make changes to MOSL ancillary systems like MPS leading to delays in the rollout of smart WOSE meter readings across the market